arthur-chaves/ROSTI/README.md

 Please note that many architectural choices and decisions in this project may not make the most efficient sense, intentionally made for the sake of practicing and learning.

+To support the sustainability of third-party and open-source services, please cache API responses whenever possible.
+This helps avoid unnecessary load and keeps things running smoothly for everyone. :)

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).